Chopin's last piano gets its 19th-century features back

 Given the provenance and the good condition of the instrument, McNulty said it is “priceless.”

-Texas-born McNulty says this is the best preserved Pleyel piano in the world, despite having quite a dramatic history.
-It was treated well by Chopin’s family and was not used for concert performances.

-But it had most of its strings changed for modern ones during renovation in the late 1950s that destroyed its tone and put strain on the whole structure.
+It had most of its iron wire strings changed for much stronger and tighter modern ones during renovation in the late 1950s that destroyed its tone and put strain on the whole structure.

 McNulty and museum authorities believe the current work will bring it as close as possible to the sound that Chopin heard.